 The film follows submarine commander Dwight Towers (Peck) as he makes his way from Australia to the United States to investigate the source of Morse code which is being received from San Diego, only to find out that it’s caused by a Coca-Cola bottle tapping a telegraph key due to wind.

 The crew return to Melbourne and live out their last days as their impending doom nears.
-Whilst people are being given suicide pills to avoid the long suffering caused by radiation, Towers spends his last days with Moira (Gardner), an alcoholic woman he is in love with, Julian Osborn (Astaire), a scientist, and the young couple of Peter and Mary, who are expecting a child as well as being in denial about the fate which looms over everybody.
+Whilst people are being given suicide to avoid the long suffering caused by radiation, Towers spends his last days with Moira (Gardner), an alcoholic woman he is in love with, Julian Osborn (Astaire), a scientist, and the young couple of Peter and Mary, who are expecting a child as well as being in denial about the fate which looms over everybody.

 A flawed film, On the Beach regularly becomes overly melodramatic and very heavy-handed but still manages to perfectly convey the bleak sense of desperate doom felt by those who are still alive, knowing that their end is near.
 It’s also the oldest film on this list and the first, during the height of the cold war and nuclear paranoia, to address the topic of nuclear devastation directly and unflinchingly.